Skip to content

 The new substation kiosk will support new high-performance sports field lighting for Kippax Lake Field.
 Part of the works involve upgrading the existing electrical power supply.
 The supplier, Ausgrid, requires an easement for ongoing access.

-The cricket wicket will be lengthened and rotated slightly, bringing it up to contemporary game standards.
+The Village Green cricket wicket has been lengthened and rotated slightly, bringing it up to contemporary game standards.
 This is a direct result of feedback from Cricket NSW during the consultation period.

-Under stage one, more than 17,000 plants (including a dozen trees) will green and beautify Moore Park East.
-The planting will be a diverse mix of native plants, chosen to suit their shady position under existing significant trees.
+Stage 1 works saw more than 17,000 plants (including a dozen trees) planted to green and beautify Moore Park East.
+The planting are a diverse mix of native plants, chosen to suit their shady position under existing significant trees.
 Soil amelioration will help ensure the plantings thrive.

 Project progress and updates